Filters and thresholding

 For this exercise, we’ll use the same example image as the manual thresholding exercise.
 If you don’t have that image open, run the top code block in that exercise to open the image:

-Try some of the other automatic thresholding options provided by the napari-segment-blobs-and-things-with-membranes and napari-simpleitk-image-processing plugins.
+Try some of the other automatic thresholding options provided by the

-How do they compare to standard Otsu thresholding?
+How do they compare to otsu thresholding?

-Recall that you can change the colour of a mask by clicking the A screenshot of Napari's shuffle button icon in the top row of the layer controls.
+Recall that you can change the colour of a mask by clicking the icon in

 The important point is that different automatic thresholding methods will work well for different kinds of images, and depending on which part of an image you are trying to segment.
 It’s worth trying a variety of options on your images to see which performs best for your specific dataset.